cube-network/docs/genesis.md

 `homesteadBlock` ~ `muirGlacierBlock` are the hard fork info inherited from ethereum, which should be all zero

 `chaos` is the consensus engine config of Cube.
-In detail, `period` is the block interval(whose unit is second) as well as `epoch` is the number of blocks which can be produced in an epoch
+In detail, `period` is the block interval(whose unit is second) as well as `epoch` is the number of blocks which can be produced in an epoch.

 One thing should be mentioned is that the chain config will not be included in the genesis block although it will be persisted on disk.
 Therefore it could be changed afterwards.